-- 4.1.7 The applicant also contended that his building was not earthquake prone due to evidence (provided by way of example) it would not collapse in a moderate earthquake.
-Examples relevant to this determination included: - The Wairarapa Earthquakes of 1942: he said the forces generated in central Wellington would "almost certainly" have been above 0.13 g but he had not uncovered any evidence that the building incurred material damage. - Cook Strait Earthquake 2014: he noted the NZSEE's description of the damage to Wellington structures, including that "other buildings including unreinforced masonry construction and houses were generally unaffected structurally". - 4.1.8 The applicant considered the empirical background to Modified Mercalli ("MM") intensity scale18 which he said linked a 0.13 g earthquake with expected damage to buildings.
-He said he had examined two links between earthquake strength and the MM scale: - the US Geological Survey's link, which he said had a similar intensity scale to that of the MM scale using this scale, a 0.13 g earthquake sits in the middle of
+- 4.1.7 The applicant also contended that the building was not earthquake prone due to evidence (provided by way of example) it would not collapse in a moderate earthquake.
+Examples relevant to this determination included: - The Hawkes Bay earthquake 1931: a study the performance of (and damage to) some 100 reinforced concrete buildings demonstrated not a single building collapsed.
+He said these buildings would have been of a similar construction to the applicant's building. - Wairarapa Earthquakes 1942: he said the forces generated in central Wellington would "almost certainly" have been above 0.13 g but he had not uncovered any evidence that the building incurred material damage in these earthquakes. - Darfield Earthquake September 2010: No reinforced concrete buildings collapsed, and for many no apparent structural damage was observed.
+The applicant said most such buildings in Christchurch would have been subject to forces well in excess of 0.13 g. - Lyttleton Earthquake February 2011: He said that reinforced concrete buildings were subject to forces up to 10 times higher than a horizontal force of 0.13 g.
+It was reported that few cases of severe damage of infill frames were observed in Christchurch after the February 22 earthquake. - Cook Strait Earthquake 2014: The applicant's building sustained 'light interior damage' and 'cosmetic damage' when subjected to forces which were likely below but near 0.13 g.
+The applicant submitted that if reinforced concrete buildings were likely to collapse in a moderate earthquake there would have been evidence of widespread structural damage in Wellington. - 4.1.8 The applicant considered the empirical background to Modified Mercalli ("MM") intensity scale15 which he said linked a 0.13 g earthquake with expected damage to buildings.
+He said he had examined two links between earthquake strength and the MM scale:

-18 The Modified Mercalli (MM) intensity scale measures earthquake intensity, whereas the more commonly reported moment magnitude measures the energy released.
-In general terms, the lower numbers of the MM scale deal with the manner in which an earthquake is felt by people and the higher numbers are based on observed structural damage.
-A particular earthquake may have many different Mercalli intensity values measured for it as its effects can vary greatly from place to place.
+15 The Modified Mercalli (MM) intensity scale measures earthquake intensity, whereas the more commonly reported moment magnitude measures the energy released.
+In general terms, the lower numbers of the MM scale deal with the manner in which an earthquake is felt by

-the 'V1' category for instrumental intensity, perceived shaking is described as 'strong' and potential damage as 'light', and

-• another link presented on the NZSEE website19 which he said described a 0.13 g quake as very strong and linked to a 7 in the MM scale (although he also noted it was not clear what authority this interpretation of the link between earthquake force and damage had).
-He concluded the difference between the two assessments was not consequential:
+- the US Geological Survey's link, which he said had a similar intensity scale to that of the MM scale - using this scale, a 0.13 g earthquake sits in the middle of the 'V1' category for instrumental intensity, perceived shaking is described as 'strong' and potential damage as 'light', and - another link presented on the NZSEE website 16 which he said described a 0.13 g quake as very strong and linked to a 7 in the MM scale (although he also noted it was not clear what authority this interpretation of the link between earthquake force and damage had).
+He concluded the difference between the two assessments was not considered to be significant for the purposes of his submission: